 Plan your travel on public transport using the PTV Journey Planner.

-The Bell to Merri-bek level crossings will be replaced by a rail over road design.
+The Bell to Moreland level crossings have been replaced by a rail over road design.

-The rail over road design will deliver new community open spaces, improved east–west connections and improvements to the Upfield Bike Path.
+The rail over road design has delivered new community open spaces, improved east–west connections and improvements to the Upfield Bike Path.
 The four level crossings were removed all at the same time to minimise disruption to the community.

-Two new stations were built at Coburg and Merri-bek in 2020, while retaining and repurposing the existing heritage-listed station buildings.
+Two new stations were built at Coburg and Moreland in 2020, while retaining and repurposing the existing heritage-listed station buildings.

 Removing these level crossings will improve congestion for vehicles that pass through the crossing’s each day as well as significantly improving safety for pedestrians, cyclists and drivers.

-Construction for this project commenced in 2019, the boom gates were removed in 2020 and the project is scheduled for completion by the end of 2021.
+Construction for this project commenced in 2019, the boom gates were removed in 2020 and the project was completed at the end of 2021.

 - Site investigations